 The world is very different now.
 A lot of people can hardly live without internet.
 Back in the day, when you went into business, you had to find a home office.
 Now, imagine your website as your home office.
 You wouldn’t choose to set up camp in a bad part of town.
 You would want some great signage for your store or office to let everyone know you exist.
 What if your office had roaches?
 You would never have visitors.
 Even though your website is not a physical space, you really can’t afford to neglect it.
 A site with poor web design will wipe your business right of the Indianapolis map.

-Without further ado, we present the two biggest mistakes businesses in Indianapolis are making with their web design.
+Without further ado, we present the two biggest mistakes in web design.

 We aren’t just talking about personal tastes here.
 We are talking hard facts.
 If you have yellow star bursts tons of banner ads, outdated fonts and a poor or inflexible layout, your bounce rate will shoot through the roof.
 Your look is your hook.
 The customer ended up on your site because they thought it might be relevant to their needs.
 If your website says, “Hey, I didn’t want to take the time or money to invest in myself,” you aren’t presenting yourself as a credible service provider.
 Why should customers invest in you when you won’t invest in yourself?